ardavan2020/elk.project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+  - Answer: Ansible lets us quickly and easily implement layers of apps.
+No need to write custom code to automate our systems; We list the tasks required to be done by writing a playbook, and Ansible will figure out how to get our systems to the state we want them to be in.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._